telerik/winforms-docs/listview/getting-started.md

     End If
     If Me.commandBarToggleButtonTiles.ToggleState = ToggleState.[On] Then
         Me.RadListView1.ViewType = ListViewType.IconsView
     End If
+    If Me.CommandBarToggleButtonCard.ToggleState = ToggleState.[On] Then
+        Me.RadListView1.ViewType = ListViewType.CardView
+    End If
 End Sub
 Private Sub ViewToggleButton_ToggleStateChanging(sender As Object, args As StateChangingEventArgs) Handles commandBarToggleButtonTiles.ToggleStateChanging, commandBarToggleButtonList.ToggleStateChanging, commandBarToggleButtonDetails.ToggleStateChanging